ryanrestine/Proving_Grounds_Play_Writeups/machines/noname_notes.md

 Trying to insert a command we get the message `Fake ping executed`

-Opening WireShark and listening for packets, we can see the site is indeed able to ping our tun0 address:
+Opening WireShark and listening for packets, we can see the site is indeed able to reach our tun0 address.
+However this is likely just from the POST request from the form, as no ICMP packets were received.

 ![noname_ping.png](../assets/noname_assets/noname_ping.png)